ml4wireless/specpipe/README.md

 ```
 Note that `host.docker.internal` is used to access the host machine from the container, but only works on Mac and Windows.
 If you are using Linux, you can add argument `--network=host` and use `localhost` instead.

-Start the API server at `localhost:8888`, which serves as the control plane enabling viewing of registered services and management of device configurations.
+Start the API server (controller), which serves as the control plane enabling viewing of registered services and management of device configurations.

 ```bash
 docker run --rm -p 80:8888 -d minghsu0107/specpipe-server controller \